pwa-builder/PWABuilder/docs/starter/service-worker.md

 # Service Workers in the PWA Starter

-The PWA Starter uses Workbox to generate a pre-configured service worker without any set-up on your end.
+The PWA Starter uses [VitePWA](https://vite-plugin-pwa.netlify.app/) and [Workbox](https://developers.google.com/web/tools/workbox/) to generate a pre-configured service worker without any set-up on your end.

 If you just want basic service worker functionality, the PWA Starter default should be just fine.